schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

+# Upgrading to 0.19.x

+Be aware that all tag policies will be recreated since they are now created per tag policy instead of per OU.

 # Upgrading to 0.18.x

 Version 0.18.x allows Tag Policies on nested Organizational units.
 Therefore the variable `aws_required_tags` needs the Organizational unit paths including 'Root', e.g.: